 When reassuring clients, you’ll likely review their goals, risk tolerance, liquidity needs and asset allocation.
 Once you’ve discussed portfolio fundamentals, an especially opportune topic for today’s news cycle may be legacy goals and how to prepare to pass wealth to the people and causes your clients care about.
 A good way to ease clients into estate planning conversations is to help them find the right executor.

-Of course, as clients begin to think about choosing an executor, they will want to initially consider a spouse, child, other family member or close friend.
-This impulse is natural, as the decision to select an executor is based on trust – after all, the executor will be handling all the personal details of a client’s financial affairs and potentially getting involved in private family matters.
+Of course, as clients begin to think about choosing an executor, they may want to consider a spouse, child, other family member or close friend.
+This impulse is natural, because the decision to select an executor is based on trust – since the executor will be handling all the personal details of a client’s financial affairs and potentially getting involved in private family matters.

 Nonetheless, you may want to encourage clients to think more broadly about selecting an executor.
 Help clients understand the following five considerations before they make this important estate planning decision.

-- The executor will need to effectively communicate with family members and beneficiaries, so the choice should be someone who is neutral, unbiased and capable of handling matters in a professional manner.
+The executor will need to effectively communicate with family members and beneficiaries.
+Someone who is neutral, unbiased and capable of handling matters in a professional manner will be more successful.

 Family Inventory is valuable tool for executors

-Completing the Family Inventory guidebook should be your clients’ first step in developing their estate plans.
-And once the Inventory is complete, it will be an invaluable tool for the executor.
+Recommending clients complete the Family Inventory guidebook can be a practical first step in helping them develop their estate plans.
+Once they complete, it will be an invaluable tool for the executor.
 (The Inventory also contains a glossary of estate-planning terms and contact information for those government organizations, such as Social Security and the IRS, involved in settling estates.)